Tak113/datak_LP/README.md

-# Datak LP Renewel in Janually 2022
+# Datak LP Renewel in January 2022

 ## Branch
 - `main` : master branch for deployment. to be merged to `deploy` branch for production